zoltanctoth/ceu-cloud-class/serverless.md

 - We will be using an open source software named Selector Gadget which will be more than sufficient for anyone in order to perform Web scraping.
 You can access and **download the Selector Gadget extension** [here](https://selectorgadget.com/).
 Make sure that you have this extension installed by following the instructions from the website.

+>Using this you can select the parts of any website and get the relevant tags to get access to that part by simply clicking on that part of the website.
+Note that, this is a way around to actually learning HTML & CSS and doing it manually.
+But to master the art of Web scraping, I’ll highly recommend you to learn HTML & CSS in order to better understand and appreciate what’s happening under the hood.